 “Yes, 80-90% of SAP customer is not using SAP delivered standard FIORI app, for every app client is customizing, because standard one is not enough to fulfill the requirement.”

-And the problem with this is that Fiori is well known to be extremely difficult to customize.
-Therefore with Fiori, one has the worst of both worlds.
+The problem with this is that Fiori is well known to be extremely difficult to customize.
+Therefore, with Fiori, one has the worst of both worlds.

-- A UI that lacks the inherent ability to satisfy users as standard, and therefore needs to be customized.
+- A UI that lacks the inherent ability to satisfy users as standard needs to be customized.